liabri/lenti/README.md

-# Gallery
+# Lenti

-A static site generator for photo galleries.
+An opinionated static site generator for photo galleries.